How much should I tow with my crossover SUV?

 First, some housekeeping.
 The common towing terms should be understood before considering hooking up a trailer to a vehicle:

-- GCWR stands for Gross Vehicle Weight rating, and it refers to the maximum loaded weight of a vehicle including passengers, pets, and gear.
+- GVWR stands for Gross Vehicle Weight rating, and it refers to the maximum loaded weight of a vehicle including passengers, pets, and gear.

 - GCWR stands for Gross Combined Weight Rating, and it refers to the combined maximum weight of the vehicle, passengers, trailer, and whatever’s on said trailer including the gear and fuel.